minchaminder/gmail-spam-emoji-filter/README.md

-# gmail-spam-emoji-filter
+# Gmail Spam Emoji Filter

 This repository contains a Google Apps Script designed to filter and delete spam emails based on the presence of encoded emojis in the sender's name.
-The script scans emails in the spam folder and deletes any that match the criteria.
+The script scans emails in the spam folder and either moves them to trash or permanently deletes them, depending on the function you choose to run.

 ## How to Use